The Coronet Home Cabinetmaker lathe circa 1950s

 PICS OF RIP TABLE ETC; (pics 12, 13 &14)

-site so far.
-Funnily enough Kelvins pics enabled me to identify several old Coronet parts that have been lurking in a box
+featured on the site so far.
+Funnily enough Kelvins pics enabled me to identify several old Coronet parts that have been lurking

 - About the Boleyn